hardenedlinux/animula-zephyr/lambdachip_alonzo/doc/index.rst

 The Lambdachip Alonzo board features an ARM Cortex-M4 based STM32F411CE MCU with a wide range of connectivity support and configurations.
-Here are some highlights of the Nucleo F411CE board:
+Here are some highlights of the LambdaChip Alonzo board:

 - STM32 microcontroller in UFQFN48 package
 - It comes out with these resources: